ncthbrt/blender-rig-nodes/custom_nodes/README.txt

          a node.execute() function for example.
 Maybe it will added one day.
 - You can:
   - Arrange a hidden nodegroup nodetree nodes, links, and parameters value.
   - Spit out a constant value.
-  - For Shader and Compositor: Add your own separate nodes evaluation process, which outputs will automatically arrange a hidden node_tree and/or spit out a constant value. for geometry node this PR is required because unknown socketypes implementation in GN source is not as flexible as the other editors https://projects.blender.org/blender/blender/pulls/136968.

 Folder Structure & Contribution
 -------------------------------

 You can implement two types of nodes:
 - CustomNodeGroup:
     See it as a NodeGroup with python properties and extra interface abilities.
-    In the NodeBooster N Panel > Active Node > Development, you can see the hidden NodeGroup data.
+    In the RigNodes N Panel > Active Node > Development, you can see the hidden NodeGroup data.
 - CustomNode:
     TODO
     write about this..
     How it can be used, how it requires an evaluator. explain how they can implement in the current evaluator system.